Kaya Scodelario: Career

 Scodelario reprised the role of Teresa in Maze Runner: The Death Cure.
-The film was set for release on 17 February 2017, but after her co-star Dylan O'Brien was injured on set, the film was pushed back to 26 January 2018.
+The film was set for release on 17 February 2017, but after her co-star Dylan O'Brien was injured on set, it was pushed back to 26 January 2018.

 The year 2019 brought new projects for Scodelario.
-The first, released in May 2019, was Extremely Wicked, Shockingly Evil and Vile, about serial killer Ted Bundy, where she portrays his wife Carole Ann Boone.
-She then went on to play the lead in Alexandre Aja's horror film, Crawl, which was released in July 2019, to positive reviews.
+The first, released in May, was Extremely Wicked, Shockingly Evil and Vile, about serial killer Ted Bundy; she portrays his wife, Carole Ann Boone.
+She played the lead in Alexandre Aja's horror film Crawl, which was released in July to positive reviews.
 Her next film, 2021's Resident Evil: Welcome to Raccoon City, saw Scodelario lead another horror film, this time portraying video game character Claire Redfield as a main protagonist.

 Scodelario then signed up to lead a new Netflix series, an edgy figure skating drama called Spinning Out in 2019.
 Debuting in early 2020, the series explored multi-person mental illness within a family and its interaction with high-level competitive sports.

-In Spring 2019, Scodelario became the face of Cartier's new jewelry line, Clash de Cartier, and filmed the latest Agatha Christie miniseries adaptation, The Pale Horse, for Amazon and BBC.
-In August 2021, Scodelario joined dramedy Don't Make Me Go being developed under Amazon Studios.
+In spring 2019, Scodelario became the face of Cartier's new jewelry line, Clash de Cartier, and filmed the latest Agatha Christie miniseries adaptation, The Pale Horse, for Amazon and BBC.
+In August 2021, Scodelario joined dramedy Don't Make Me Go being developed under Amazon Studios, and filmed This Is Christmas the next summer.
+Scodelario filmed two series for Netflix in 2023: The Gentlemen, inspired by the Guy Ritchie film of the same name, and Senna, a biographical drama about the Brazilian Formula One driver Ayrton Senna, where she played a fictional, though important character of a reporter called Laura Harrison.
+She will next star in the Netflix thriller film The Woman in Cabin 10.

 Personal life

 Scodelario dated her Skins co-star Jack O'Connell for about a year before they split up in June 2009, remaining good friends.
 She was in a relationship with Elliott Tittensor from late 2009 to early 2014.
 During their relationship, she supported Tittensor after his arrest for hitting someone while driving an uninsured car.

-Scodelario and Benjamin Walker began dating during the filming of The King's Daughter in early 2014 and they married in December 2015.
-Both subsequently adopted the surname "Scodelario-Davis".
+Scodelario and Benjamin Walker began dating during the filming of The King's Daughter in early 2014, becoming engaged in December 2014 and marrying in December 2015.
 Their first child, a son, was born in November 2016.
-On September 18 2021, Scodelario announced she was pregnant with her second child.
+Scodelario's Skins co-star Daniel Kaluuya, who grew up in the same neighbourhood as her, is her son's godfather.
+On 18 September 2021, Scodelario announced she was pregnant with her second child.
 In December 2021, she gave birth to a daughter.
+In February 2024, the couple announced they had separated.

 She was voted 13th in the UK edition of FHM's 100 World's Sexiest Women 2010.

-In October 2017, Scodelario revealed that she had been sexually assaulted when she was 12 years old.
+In January 2018, Scodelario revealed that she had been sexually assaulted when she was 12 years old.